REID RIDER OF THE MONTH – SEPTEMBER

 Zeus has been over-achieving my expectations for almost three years now!
 I have not broken a single component on the bike yet.
 Just a rib on myself.
 I ride Zeus on every surface including the beach.
 I am lucky enough to live in Maine, where the ocean beaches, mountains, and trails are all nearby.

 What and where have you been with it?

-So Zeus has been all around New England with me.
+So, Zeus has been all around New England with me.
 My most proud moment with Zeus has been the day I entered a downhill fat bike race at Suicide Six Ski Resort in Vermont.
-I also rode Zeus during the taping of a local television show here in Maine called 207, which featured the rise of the fat biking craze in winter.
+I also rode Zeus during the taping of a local television show here in Maine called 207.
+It featured the rise of the fat biking craze in winter.

 Do you have any other future adventures planned?

 I plan to keep riding my Reid Zeus every chance I get.
 I will compete in another DH snow race again this winter.